 In 2008, the Indiana Department of Environmental Management (IDEM) Ground Water Section began collecting untreated water samples from ground water wells statewide as part of a Ground Water Monitoring Network (GWMN).
 A large percentage of Hoosiers drink residential well water that is not regulated by the Safe Drinking Water Act, and this was the impetus for starting the GWMN in Indiana.
-The GWMN has grown in each year, and during the 2013 sampling season, 331 samples were collected from across the state.
-In all, ground water samples have been collected from 240 public water supplies and over 1200 private residential drinking water wells.
+Since 2008, over 3000 samples have been collected from 240 public water supplies and over 1200 private residential drinking water wells.
 The 2016 Ground Water Monitoring Report provides a summary of this statewide effort characterizing Indiana’s important natural resource.

-In addition to the value of knowing the drinking water quality of Indiana’s ground water resources, Section 305(b) of the Clean Water Act requires IDEM to assess ground water quality, and the GWMN is included in the Indiana Integrated Water Monitoring and Assessment Report.
+In addition to the value of knowing the drinking water quality of Indiana’s ground water resources, Section 305(b) of the Environmental Protection Agency’s Clean Water Act requires IDEM to assess ground water quality.
+In meeting this requirement, and the GWMN is included in the Indiana Integrated Water Monitoring and Assessment Report.
 Ground water monitoring is also included in the Indiana Water Quality Monitoring Strategy (fact sheet available on the IDEM Fact Sheets page).
 The data collected by the GWMN will assist government regulators with source water and watershed protection, and provide ground water quality information to local communities, citizens, research organizations, and industry.

 With the GWMN, IDEM seeks to:

-Sampling occurs annually, usually during the summer, spring or fall.
-IDEM samples for over 400 parameters.
-All wells are sampled for the National Drinking Water Contaminants, which include the following categories: volatile organic compounds, synthetic organic compounds, and inorganic compounds, and included around 200 parameters.
+All wells are sampled for the National Drinking Water Contaminants, which include the following categories: volatile organic compounds, synthetic organic compounds, unregulated pesticide degradates, and inorganic compounds, and included around 200 parameters.

 In addition, IDEM also samples for pesticide breakdown products, which are not regulated.